chiara-rizzi/first-steps-analysis/README.md

 ```

 You can copy the skeleton into a new file, modify it, and
-add it to this repository.
+push it to the same repository.

 #### Second task